trimstray/nginx-admins-handbook/README.md

 - **A+** with all **100%’s** on @ssllabs and **120/100** on @mozilla observatory:

-  > It provides very restrictive setup with 4096-bit private key, only TLS 1.2 and also modern strict TLS cipher suites.
+  > It provides very restrictive setup with 4096-bit private key, only TLS 1.2 and also modern strict TLS cipher suites (non 128-bits).

 <p align="center">
     <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-checklist-tls12-100p.png"